 Depending on the coat colors of its parents and even grandparents, goldendoodles can turn out to be black, white, cream, golden/caramel, apricot, chocolate, or a mixture of any of those.

-Cream and golden/caramel tend to be the most common coat colors.
-In the case of my own Chloe, she is predominantly “English Cream” (white) but has light golden ears and a light golden spot on her back.
+My own Chloe is “English Cream” (ivory/white), but she does have light golden ears and a light golden spot on her back: